350Seattle-Transportation-Team/gtfs-realtime/README.md

 # Description of scripts/notebooks

+Note: the data is stored using AWS.
+If AWS is unfamiliar, scroll down to "Using Amazon Web Services to access Ben’s data" below, for a little tutorial.

 All Andrew's S3 data is available at `s3://realtime-buses/datasets/`.
 To copy both datasets to your computer, use `aws s3 cp s3://realtime-buses/datasets/ . --recursive`

 Additionally, notebooks 2 and 3 reference GTFS feeds that should be downloaded from https://transitfeeds.com/p/king-county-metro/73 and unzipped to `data/source/gtfs_YYYYMMDD` folders.